inmyth/akka-integrated-mmm/OPERATION.md

 The bot also checks regularly if it needs to reseed or trim a side.

-All requests are pooled in a queue and popped by the rate allowed by the exchange.
 This method requires a lot of requests to be sent to server and may not work well if there are too many orders.

 ### Websocket Exchanges